Pho-ever/Replikate/README.md

 The Jumia E-commerce website changes their theme from time to time So i'ld be replicating this particular template

-### The Screenshot
-The screenshot below shows my progress level compared to the website's landing page

 ### Links
 Link to access this project will be added immediately after the project has been completed.